Ryan Sullivan: Australia

 Sullivan's first senior speedway championship came on 14 April 1991 when he won the track championship at the Westline Speedway in South Australia's Whyalla.
 Sullivan was unbeaten in the heats to finish on 12 points before going on to win the final from Paul Schevienen and Troy Norvill.
 After having gained his motor mechanic qualifications at age 19, Sullivan was regarded one of the best young riders in Australia, going on to win three South Australian Championships in succession in 1995, 1996 and 1997, and the Australian Under-21 Championship in 1993 and 1996 (the championship was not held in 1994 or 1995).
 Other than his 1993 Under-21 title which was won at the Olympic Park Speedway in Mildura, his 1996 U/21 title and his state title wins came at his home track, the North Arm Speedway.
 Sullivan's also won round 4 of the 1996 Australian Speedway Masters Series 500 at the 510 m Wayville Showground.

 Sullivan scored his first podium finish in the Australian Championship in 1997 at the Brisbane Exhibition Ground when he finished equal second on points with Jason Crump, but lost a run-off to Crump and was credited with third place.
 He again finished in third place in 2002 at the Wayville Showground.

 In 2004, Sullivan became the first South Australian rider to win the Australian Championship since John Boulger in 1973.
 Sullivan was undefeated over the three rounds held at the Gold Coast, Gosford and Olympic Park speedways.
 He defeated defending champion Leigh Adams who finished 2nd in all three rounds.
 This would prove to be Sullivan's only Australian Championship win and the final time he stood on the podium of the event.

 England

 Sullivan spent most of his British career with the Peterborough Panthers, starting in 1994.
 He won the Elite League Riders' Championship, held at the Brandon Stadium on 21 October 2000.

-Although he had not ridden in Britain since 2006, in August 2008 he returned to ride for Peterborough until the end of that season.
+Although he had not ridden in Britain since 2006, in August 2008, Sullivan returned to ride for Peterborough until the end of that season.
 He has also ridden for the Poole Pirates but returned to the Panthers on a full transfer in 2006.
 He went on to ride in Sweden (Rospiggarna), Poland (Unibax Torun) and Russia (Togliatti).
 He returned to Peterborough in 2012 to replace the injured Kenneth Bjerre, but suffered a hand injury which ended his season and led to announcing his retirement from the sport in March 2013.